 Preparing Your Motorcycle Accident Case

-Although most cases settle out of court, we prepare each case for trial.
-We start with a thorough investigation of your accident.
-When proving negligence on the part of the driver who caused your injuries, we need to present a solid case that will get passed the misconception that motorcycle accident victims are automatically to blame for their injuries as risk takers, and turn that prejudice on its head to show that the real negligence is the carelessness of drivers and their disregard for motorcyclists’ right of way.
+When proving negligence on the part of the driver who caused your injuries, we need to present a solid case that will get past the misconception that motorcycle accident victims are automatically to blame for their injuries because they are risk takers, and turn that prejudice on its head to show that the real negligence is the carelessness of drivers and their disregard for motorcyclists’ right of way.

 We will present a compelling picture of how your injuries have affected you and your family and how they will continue to do so in the years to come.